-In FY 2015 the Congressional appropriation was \$265,000,000.
-In April 2014, the CHGME program was reauthorized to expand eligibility to "Newly Qualified Hospitals" that meet the eligibility requirements in III.1.b.
-The reauthorization permits the Secretary, "to make available up to 25 percent of the total amounts in excess of \$245,000,000 but "not to exceed \$7,000,000" for the purpose of making CHGME payments to these Newly Qualified Hospitals.
+In April 2014, the CHGME Payment Program was reauthorized to expand eligibility to "Newly Qualified Hospitals" that meet the eligibility requirements in Section III.1.b..
+The reauthorization permits the Secretary, "to make available up to 25 percent of the total amounts in excess of \$245,000,000 ...but not to exceed \$7,000,000" for the purpose of making CHGME payments to these Newly Qualified Hospitals.